ds-chkang/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection-model
-This is a demonstration to illustrate how to build a credit card fraud detection model.
+This is a demonstration to illustrate how to build a credit card fraud detection model by applying various feature engineering techniques.
 Logistic Regression and LightGBM applied.
 Scikit-Learn has been applied to build predictive models.
 Models are develope applying the following parts below: